 The current pandemic has accentuated the requirement for safety and security.
 However many organisations are faced with how to manage Duty of Care in an environment of change with Data Privacy regulations.

+We now enter a period where there is uncertainty about the ‘return to travel’ and timescales that are ever-changing.
 With legislation in place that holds senior management and C-suite responsible for employee safety and wellbeing; ITM encourages all businesses to have a travel risk strategy in place and here are some suggestions.

 1) Implement a travel risk strategy, or review your current scope for gaps.

 • Health and wellbeing (illness and mental stress)